-A question that’s coming up a lot recently is whether imaging, such as an x-ray or MRI, can be used to diagnose SI joint dysfunction.
+A question my readers and coaching clients ask pretty often is whether imaging, such as an x-ray or MRI, can be used to diagnose SI joint dysfunction.

 Technically, imaging cannot be used to diagnose whether your SI joints are in or out of alignment.
 We are only talking about bones that may move by a few millimeters.
 It’s not something that a radiologist will be able to pick up on just by looking at the image, because you may not really look that different from a “normal” person.

 The only exception to this would be if you’ve been in an accident or experienced a significant trauma to the area, which could have caused a dislocation.
 But in terms of typical SI joint dysfunction, imaging doesn’t really tell you much about your alignment.

 However, imaging is still an important part of the process.

 It can be used to rule out other issues, and also to determine the level of inflammation that you may have which can potentially be caused by other health conditions.

 If you’ve had some kind of injury to the pelvis and are in significant pain, it will be important to examine the bones themselves and make sure you didn’t actually fracture anything.
 Thankfully, a minor fracture will heal on its own with time, but it will be important to be aware of before pursuing any kind of treatment plan.